-An extremely biodiverse country, with landscapes ranging from the arid plains of the Pacific coastal region in the
+An extremely biodiverse country, with landscapes ranging from the arid plains of the Pacific coastal region in the west, to the peaks of the Andes Mountains.

 Want to know more about Peru?
 Head to our Stories section to delve a little deeper.